 Our P11D guide will attempt to guide you through the complex legislation and provide you with a layman’s explanation of what needs to be returned in each P11D section.

-This guide is not designed to cover every possible scenario in exhaustive detail, but instead concentrates on the more commonly used scenarios that usually occur in practice.
+This guide is not designed to cover every possibility in exhaustive detail, but instead concentrates on the more commonly used scenarios that usually occur in practice.

 When more detailed information is required please visit the HMRC website.
 In all cases of doubt please consult a professional adviser.

 The first thing to note is that there are two types of coloured boxes to enter taxable values onto the P11D form.
 These are coloured either brown or blue.
 Values in blue boxes do not attract Class 1A National Insurance Contributions (NIC) and values that appear in the brown boxes do attract Class 1A NIC.
-The totals all employees brown box entries should be added together and put onto the P11D (b) form to calculate the Class 1A NIC due.
+The totals of all employees brown box entries should be added together and put onto the P11D form to calculate the Class 1A NIC due.